dharquissandas/originalPortfolioQM/README.md

 Allows external users to be able to register and log in to the website handled by PHP sessions and cookies so they are able to interact on a blog that is also a part of the portfolio.

 ### Post blog entires and viewing blog entries
 Allows users to be able to make blog entires and then they show up in the feed for all to see.
-This is done using an SQL query that then sorts the data in ascending order
+This is done using an SQL query that then sorts the data in ascending order.